GosuGamers Dota 2 section is recruiting

 What being part of GosuCrew means/requires?

-Put down a few hours per week to help out with content/coverage: As all GG.net crewmembers work on voluntary basis, it’s entirely up to them when, how much and with what they want to help.
+Put down a few hours per week to help out with content/coverage: As all GG.net crewmembers work on voluntary basis, it’s entirely up to you when, how much and with what you want to help.
 You will be working with your crew leader closely to coordinate some tasks, but most of the time you will set your own tempo.

 Take initiative and assign tasks to yourself: we love people who don’t need to be babysat and ordered around (this is not the point anyway).
 If you want to write an article about an event – go for it.
 If you want to help with the ticker by taking care of some matches – it’s all yours.